EngreitzLab/variant-flowfish/README.md

     MappingSequence   Genomic sequence of this variant / allele + genomic context; must match the output of CRISPResso2.
     RefAllele         TRUE/FALSE if this is (one of) the reference alleles.
 Used for plotting purposes

-    Other columns can be present but are ignored.
+    Other columns can be present for storing meta information but are ignored.

 ### Input 2: Amplicon Table